Plastic Memories: Anime

 The 13-episode anime television series is produced by Doga Kobo and is directed by Yoshiyuki Fujiwara.
 The series was created and written by Naotaka Hayashi, and the music is produced by Mages.
 Okiura provides original character designs, which were later adapted by Chiaki Nakajima for the anime, while the backgrounds are made by Atelier Rourke 07, Gachi Production, and Nara Animation.
 The series aired from April 5 to June 28, 2015, on Tokyo MX.
 It aired on later dates on GYT, GTV, ABC, GBS, MTV, BS11, and AT-X. It also started broadcasting online on Niconico starting April 9, 2015.
 The opening theme is "Ring of Fortune" by Eri Sasaki and the ending theme is "Asayake no Starmine" (朝焼けのスターマイン) by Asami Imai.
 The first and seventh episodes feature the insert song "Again & Again" by Melody Chubak.
 The eighth episode uses "Ring of Fortune" as the ending theme instead of the opening theme.
 The tenth episode features an insert song sung by Isla's voice actress Sora Amamiya, titled "Suki nano de." (好きなので。).

-Crunchyroll streams the series in North America, Central America, South America, and Europe excluding the United Kingdom, Republic of Ireland, Germany, Austria, and Liechtenstein.
-Funimation streams the series in United States and Canada with subtitles.
+Crunchyroll streams the series in North America, Central America, South America, and most of Europe.
+Funimation previously streamed the series in United States and Canada with subtitles.